autorope/donkeydocs/docs/parts/actuators.md

   HBRIDGE_L298N_PIN_RIGHT_BWD = "PCA9685.1:40.11"
   HBRIDGE_L298N_PIN_RIGHT_EN = "PCA9685.1:40.13"
   ```
   - In the configuration, the HBRIDGE_L298N_PIN_xxxx_EN pins determine how fast the motors spin.
 These pins must support PWM output.
-Remember that the Jetson Nano only supports 2 PWM output pins and only if they are enabled using /opt/nvidia/jetson-io/jetson-io.py
+Remember that the Jetson Nano only supports 2 PWM output pins and only if they are enabled using `/opt/nvidia/jetson-io/jetson-io.py`.
+See [Generating PWM from the Jetson Nano](pins.md#generating-pwm-from-the-jetson-nano).
   - The HBRIDGE_L298N_PIN_xxxx_FWD and HBRIDGE_L298N_PIN_xxxx_BWD pins are TTL output pins that determine the direction the motors spin.

 See [pins](pins.md) for a detailed discussion of pin providers and pin specifiers.

 ### 2 Pin HBridge Differential Drive
-2 DC Motors controlled with an 'mini' L298N hbridge, each motor using 2 PWM pins; one pwm pin to enable and control forward speed and one to enable and control reverse motor speed.
+2 DC Motors controlled with an 'mini' L298N HBridge, each motor using 2 PWM pins; one pwm pin to enable and control forward speed and one to enable and control reverse motor speed.
 This advantage of this wiring method is that it only requires a total of 4 pins.

-See https://www.instructables.com/Tutorial-for-Dual-Channel-DC-Motor-Driver-Board-PW/ for how an L298N mini-hbridge modules is wired.
+See https://www.instructables.com/Tutorial-for-Dual-Channel-DC-Motor-Driver-Board-PW/ for how an L298N mini-HBridge modules is wired in 2-pin mode.
 This driver can also be used with an L9110S/HG7881 motor driver.
 See https://electropeak.com/learn/interfacing-l9110s-dual-channel-h-bridge-motor-driver-module-with-arduino/ for how an L9110S motor driver module is wired.

 **Configuration**
 - use `DRIVETRAIN_TYPE = "DC_TWO_WHEEL"` in myconfig.py